Last modified: 18 March 2023

 filetype.

-As a concrete example, you might design your ftplugin
+As a concrete example, your ftplugin

-directory like this:
+directory might look like this:

 # You can split up filetype configuration into filetype-specific